doc4d/docs/docs/ViewPro/method-list.md

 The `VP MOVE CELLS` command <!-- REF #_method_.VP MOVE CELLS.Summary -->moves or copies the content, style and formulas from a cell range to another<!-- END REF -->.

-The origin range and target range can refer to different View Pro areas.
+The originRange and targetRange can refer to different View Pro areas.

 In *originRange*, pass a range object containing the values, style, and formula cells to copy or move.
 If *originRange* is a combined range, only the first one is used.

 In *targetRange*, pass the range of cells where the cell values, style, and formulas will be copied or moved.

+The additional *options* parameter has several properties:

-The *copy* parameter determines if the contents are moved or copied.
+* The *copy* property determines if the contents are moved or copied.
 If set to *False* (default), the contents, style, and formula cells of *originRange* are not kept after the command executes.
 If set to *True*, they are preserved.

-*pasteOptions* determines what is copied or moved.
+* The *pasteOptions* property determines what is copied or moved.
 Possible values:

 |Constant|Value|Description|
 |---|---|---|